 Square is a simpler-looking device, made by an American company of the same name.
 Square are the largest provider of mobile credit card machines/readers in the world, and they’re getting increasingly popular with consumers in the UK.

 You can buy the Square direct from their official store for a meagre £19, or from Amazon at £49.95 if you so desired.
 The transaction fee sits at 1.75% for chip & pin and contactless payments, but rises to 2.5% for keyed-in orders, online and invoice payments.
 This may seem a little unattractive, but unlike iZettle, the Square has no minimum transaction value.

 There’s no hidden costs with the Square, either, such as monthly fees or set-up charges, and you don’t need a contract, either.
 Square also have arguably the deepest roster of add-ons, including inventory managed through the associated app, employee performance tracking and invoicing software.

 Check it out

-There are other mobile card payment providers on the market too, such as Intuit Pay and SumUp, however their offerings run along much the same lines with differences that, for the most part, are hardly noticeable (although SumUp runs through apps alone with no reader).
+There are other mobile card payment providers on the market, however, their offerings run along much the same lines with differences that, for the most part, are hardly noticeable.
 Each provider offers the same security and basic features, and nearly all offer the same flat transaction fee of 2.75%.
 This is still a nascent market, and more entrants are almost guaranteed in the near future.

 In the meantime, enjoy being able to give your customers an extra way to pay!